-Texas Radio Station Bans Madonna’s Songs After Her White House Comments, Wants Other Stations To Follow Suit
+Texas Radio Station Bans Madonna’s Songs After White House Comments, Wants National Boycott

 “You have celebrities from the podium using profanity-laced insults.
 You have a very prominent singer who’s worth hundreds of millions of dollars not going over to a woman’s shelter here in D.C. to write a check, but instead saying that she thought of, quote, ‘burning down the White House.”

-Former Republican House speaker, Newt Gingrich had called for the Take A Bowsinger to be arrested.
-Madonna in an Instagram message had clarified her speech saying she was not endorsing violence and that what she said had been manipulated out of context.
+Former Republican House speaker Newt Gingrich had called for the Take A Bowsinger to be arrested.
+Madonna, in an Instagram message, had clarified her speech saying she was not endorsing violence and that what she said had been manipulated out of context.

 “I am not a violent person.
 I spoke in metaphor and I shared two ways of looking at things.
 One was to be hopeful, and one was to feel anger and outrage, which I have personally felt.”